What's on this page

-The City spans 545 square kilometres and includes the suburbs and localities of Armadale, Ashendon, Bedfordale, Brookdale, Camillo, Champion Lakes, Forrestdale, Harrisdale, Haynes, Hilbert, Karragullen, Kelmscott, Lesley, Mount Nasura, Mount Richon, Piara Waters, Roleystone, Seville Grove and Wungong.
+The City spans 545 square kilometres over three traditional Aboriginal owned lands, which now form the suburbs and localities of: Armadale, Ashendon, Bedfordale, Brookdale, Camillo, Champion Lakes, Forrestdale, Harrisdale, Haynes, Hilbert, Karragullen, Kelmscott, Lesley, Mount Nasura, Mount Richon, Piara Waters, Roleystone, Seville Grove and Wungong.

-Approximately 32,200 residents are entitled to vote in local government elections.
-The City has 22 primary schools, eight secondary schools and three libraries.
+The City has 26 primary schools, 12 secondary schools and 3 libraries.

-The City of Armadale community demographic profile enables you to analyse local community characteristics, understand how they have changed over time and how they compare to other areas.
+The community profile enables you to examine local community demographic data, how it has changed over time, and how it compares to other areas.

-The profile presents data from the Australian Bureau of Statistics (ABS) Census of Population and Housing in 2006, 2001, 1996 and 1991 for the local government area, and for smaller areas within it (suburbs).
+The community profile presents data from the Australian Bureau of Statistics (ABS) Census of Population and Housing in 2016, 2011, and 2006 for the local government area, suburbs and localities.

-The profile can answer 80% of frequently asked socio-demographic questions and assist Council, the general public, students, community groups, organisations, business and investors to become more informed about the community.
+The community profile can assist Council, the general public, students, community groups, organisations, business and investors to become more informed about the City of Armadale's population.

 The City of Armadale's economic profile combines multiple datasets to build a cohesive story of the local economy, how it is changing and how it compares to other areas.